 They then hit you with a pressure sale of their excess waiver policy which ensures that in the event of an accident you will not have to pay any excess at all, as long as you take out the policy.
 You are about to drive on the wrong side of the road on routes you don't know so are understandably nervous that the chances of an accident are higher.
 The catch with these policies is that they're not cheap.

-I’ve just returned from a stay in a town near Alicante so I will give you a real life example to highlight my point.
+I stayed in a town near Alicante so I will give you a real-life example to highlight my point.

 - The basic cost of my car hire was £220 for 8 days rental.